IEA-Paris/PPIAS/content/pages/contact.md

 page_title: 'contact-us'
 ---

-This is the contact us page in markdown
+We will add a contact form soon.

+Meanwhile, please contact us at information@paris-iea.fr if you need information.